Gentlespirit/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-re Singly Linked List
+More Singly Linked List

 Taking the learning journey alot further on the concepts of singly linked list.
 This is part of the course content of ALX SE PROGRAM.

-The journey has been tough and enjoyable cause each concept push you alot further down the rope.
+The journey has not been easy but enjoyable cause each concept push you alot further down the rope.